 The Authority's responses to the noncompliance findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
-The Authority's responses were not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the responses.
+The Authority is also responsible for preparing a corrective action plan to address each audit finding included in our auditors' report.
+The Authority's response and corrective action plan were not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response or the corrective action plan.